GeotrekCE/Geotrek-admin/README.rst

 - Organize your data with maps, layers, and metadata.
 - Export content to various public interfaces, such as Geotrek-rando or printed topoguides.

-You can explore Geotrek-admin in action through our demonstration website:
+You can explore Geotrek-admin in action through the demonstration website:

 - `https://demo-admin.geotrek.fr/ <https://demo-admin.geotrek.fr/>`_ (demo / demo)